muhashmicisco/CustomCloudOnBoarder/README.md

 1. Sets the `SystemUnit Name` to match the Cloud identity.
 2. Turn OFF the **First Time Setup Wizard**.
 3. Applies **PacURL/Manual Proxy Settings** (if provided/optional).
-4. Initiates the registration using the cloud-provided activation code.
+4. Completes Webex Edge of Devices registration using the cloud-provided activation code.

-**Note: If a PACURL is needed instead of Manual Proxy, use PowerShell script named BCOT_PACUrl.ps1.

 ### Phase 4: Personalization (Optional)
 If an email was provided, the script flips the device from "Shared" to "Personal" mode.
 A 15-second safety delay is triggered to allow the device to reboot its registration services.
+Note device will be in a semi-peronal mode, Workspace will not show Scheduling but device will sync user's personal calender for OBTP.

 ### Phase 5: Full-Cloud Registration & Calling Enablement (Optional)
-The device is sent a `ConvertToCloud` XML command (at which point the device will restart).
+The device is sent a `ConvertToCloud` XML command (at which point the device will restart)

 If a Location and Extension were provided:
 1.  **2-Minute Safety Delay**: The script tries to convert the Workspace calling type 3 times if possible and waits for the cloud calling sub-system to initialize for 120s if needed.
 Will prompt to continue, skip or quit if the API still fails.
-2. A `PUT` request is sent to the Workspace API to assign the extension and location, explicitly locking in the `displayName`.
+2. Once Webex Calling (Professional) is enabled, a `PUT` request is sent to the Workspace API to assign the provided extension and location, explicitly locking in the `displayName`.

 ---